Tasm-Devil/micropython-RFID-LCD/README.md

 I recommend using [mpfshell](https://github.com/wendlers/mpfshell) or the oldschool [adafruit-ampy](https://github.com/adafruit/ampy).
 They both work good but mpfshell is much more fun and easier to use.
 With [mpy-utils](https://github.com/nickzoic/mpy-utils) your can mount your esp8266 to your filesystem (WOW!) but you have to unmount if you need to enter the REPL (o_O).
 Thus its a much slower routine.
 I cannot recommend it.

+### wifi
+The two files in the wifi folder are for quick ifup or ifdown of the wifi.
+Simple enter REPL and import them.
+    import wifi.wifi_up
+or
+    import wifi.wifi_down
+Do not forger to enter your SSID and Password beforehand.

 ## Wiring
 I used the following pins for my setup: